 A spokesperson for New Zealand Cricket has confirmed the number 69 has never been available to Blackcaps players, saying of all the numbers from 1 to 99, “69 is the only number that can’t be used, due to its double meaning.”

-The double meaning of 69 is well-known.
-It is one of a handful of universally acknowledged ‘funny numbers’ – others include 420 (the weed number) and 666 (Satan).
+The double meaning of 69 is well known.
+It is one of a handful of universally acknowledged “funny numbers” – others include 420 (weed) and 666 (Satan).
 69 is the sex number.

 Since numbers were introduced to the backs of limited overs international shirts in the latter half of the 1990s, only a handful of cricketers have worn number 69.
 Lance Klusener wore it for South Africa and Owais Shah for England, while both Russel Arnold and Angelo Mathews have worn the 69 shirt for Sri Lanka.

-The number is similarly scarce in other sports, with the exception of the NFL, where it is a common sight on defensive and offensive lines.
+The number is similarly scarce in other sports, with the exception of the NFL, where it’s a common sight on defensive and offensive lines.
 Only eight players have ever worn 69 in the long history of Major League Baseball, and just two National Hockey League players.
-French left-back Bixente Lizarazu, who wore 69 for Bayern Munich in 2005/06, is the only high-profile soccer player to wear the number.
+French left back Bixente Lizarazu, who wore 69 for Bayern Munich in 2005/06, is the only high-profile soccer player to wear the number.

-Disallowing certain jersey numbers usually seems to be the decision of individual teams rather than a sport’s governing body.
-The only league where 69 appears to be banned outright is the NBA.
+Any decision to disallow certain jersey numbers usually seems to be made at individual team level, rather than by a sport’s governing body.
+The only league where number 69 appears to be banned outright is the NBA.
 According to popular legend, Dennis Rodman requested the number when he joined the Los Angeles Lakers in 1999, but was rejected by then-NBA commissioner David Stern.

 Lockie Ferguson says when he was called up to the Blackcaps squad for the recent Chappell-Hadlee ODI series he was given a choice of around 20 numbers.
 New Zealand Cricket’s general shirt number policy is that players cannot wear a number previously worn by another player.

 The problem with this is they are fast running out of available numbers.
-“At some stage a new system will have to be brought into effect,” the spokesperson admits.
+“At some stage a new system will have to be brought into effect,” the NZC spokesperson admits.
 “This is being worked through at the moment.”
-One option being considered is re-releasing all the numbers, possibly ‘retiring’ those worn by players who made a significant number of appearances.
+One option being considered is re-releasing all the numbers, possibly “retiring” those worn by players of major significance.

-Ferguson says his decision to wear number 69 for Auckland isn’t anything to do with its popular double-meaning, instead claiming it has astrological significance: he is a Gemini, born on the 13th of June 1991 (a metal goat in Chinese astrology).
-In fact, 13 has always been his first choice shirt number.
+Ferguson says his decision to wear number 69 for Auckland isn’t anything to do with its famous double meaning.
+Instead, he says it has astrological significance: he is a Gemini, born on the 13th of June, 1991.
+And in fact, 13 has always been his first choice shirt number.
 “I couldn’t get it at Auckland because that’s the captain [Rob Nicol]’s number,” he explains.

-With 13 also spoken for at national level (Craig Cumming wore it in 2009) and 69 deemed too rude, Ferguson settled on a variation on his first-choice number – one which has long struck fear into the hearts of superstitious Australian cricketers: “100 – 13 = 87.”
+With number 13 also taken at national level (Craig Cumming wore it in 2009) and 69 deemed too rude, Ferguson settled on a variation on his first-choice number – one which has long struck fear into the hearts of superstitious Australian cricketers: “100 – 13 = 87.”